 Despite the difference, the bipartite square lattice and geometrically frustrated triangular lattice can be gradually connected to each other by tuning one of the diagonal hopping $t'$ in a square lattice [see Fig.\ref{fig:fig1}(c)].
 Since the kinetic frustration~\cite{barford1991spinless,merino2006ferromagnetism} of a hole dopant in the fully frustrated triangular limit is alleviated when the background spins adopt antiferromagnetic correlations arranged in a $120^\circ$ order\,\cite{haerter2005kinetic}, the fundamental distinction between these two systems and their magnetic origin indicate a geometric phase transition through this lattice interpolation and potentially richer magnetic phases distinct from either ends.

 To this end, we systematically investigate the instability of the Nagaoka-type ferromagnet and its evolution toward the low-spin antiferromagnet by continuously tuning lattice geometry from square to triangular.
-We combine an analytical single spin-flip solution with large-scale DMRG to study the instability mechanism and the underlying ground state phase transition of both single-hole dopant and finite hole density.
+A similar problem has been previously explored using numerical simulations for a single-hole dopant system~\cite{lisandrini2017evolution}.
+In this study, we combine an analytical solution with large-scale DMRG to elucidate the instability mechanism and the underlying ground state phase transition in both the single-hole-dopant and finite-hole-density cases.
 Our single-hole analysis also reveals that Tasaki's criteria for generalized NFM\,\cite{tasaki1989extension} are sufficient but not necessary.
-Most remarkably, our DMRG results beyond the idealized single-hole limit demonstrate that critical quantum phenomena linking NFM and the Haerter-Shastry AFM phase~\cite{haerter2005kinetic}, driven by competing magnetic correlations, persist at finite hole doping, making it directly relevant to cold atom and moiré Hubbard experiments.
-We explain the physical origin of the instability NFM at finite hole density using a simple yet insightful variational analysis, revealing that the instability emerges directly from the frustration-induced modification of dispersive magnon bands.
+Most strikingly, our DMRG results beyond the idealized single-hole limit uncover that critical quantum phenomena linking NFM and the Haerter-Shastry ($120^\circ$ AFM) phase~\cite{haerter2005kinetic}, driven by competing magnetic correlations, persist at finite hole doping, making them directly relevant to cold-atom and moiré Hubbard experiments.
+We explain the physical origin of the instability of NFM at finite hole density using a simple yet insightful variational analysis, revealing that the instability emerges directly from the frustration-induced modification of dispersive magnon bands.

 \textit{Geometric control of kinetic frustration---}To study the magnetism of purely kinetic origin, the $U=\infty$ Hubbard model is an ideal platform, as magnetic interactions ($J\sim t^2/U$) exactly vanish in this limit, and the model reduces to a constrained nearest-neighbor hopping, where $c_{i\sigma}$ $(c_{i\sigma}^\dagger)$ annihilates (creates) electron at site $i$ with spin $\sigma=\{\uparrow, \downarrow \}$ and the projection operator $(1-n_{i-\sigma})$ prevents from having configurations with two electrons on the same site.
 Consequently, electrons can only exchange positions with holes on adjacent sites.